notwaldorf/notwaldorf.github.com/_posts/2018-02-26-rl-with-otters.markdown

   }
 </style>

-Before I wrote the JavaScripts, I got a master's in AI (almost a decade ago, lolsob), and wrote a [thesis](/includes/mdinculescu_thesis.pdf) on a weird and new area in Reinforcement Learning.
+Before I wrote the JavaScripts, I got a master's in AI (almost a decade ago 🙀), and wrote a [thesis](/includes/mdinculescu_thesis.pdf) on a weird and new area in Reinforcement Learning.
 Or at least it was new then.
 It's definitely still weird now.
 Anyway, I loved it.
 With all the hype around Machine Learning